What is a Dormant Company? A Quick Guide

 Skyrocket your business revenue with our professional accountants, bookkeepers, tax experts and business consultants at Accounting Firms!
 Register today in under three minutes – For Free!

-HMRC define a company dormant for corporation tax if:
+HMRC define a company as dormant for corporation tax if:

-• a company has ceased its trading activities and do not earn income from any other source (e.g. investment)
+• A company has ceased its trading activities and does not earn income from any other source (e.g. investment)

-According to Companies House, if your company has no significant transaction in a financial year it will be dormant.
+According to Companies House, if your company has no significant transactions in a financial year, it will be dormant.
 These transactions do not include:

 • Penalties for late filings of accounts